-Yes, you may have to pay tax on your UK Airbnb Income, depending on how much money you are making, space you rent out and the reliefs you are entitled to.
+Yes, you may have to pay tax on your UK Airbnb Income.
+However, it depends on how much money you are making, space you rent out and your entitled reliefs.

 Airbnb rentals commonly fall under the HMRC rules of Holiday Letting or Rent-a-Room.